About Hillheim

 Founder of Hillheim.
 Bodywork Specialist.
 Somatic Guide.

-Amelia isn’t your average practitioner.
-Born with severe ADHD and raised by fire and grit, she operates at the intersection of instinct and science—developing advanced protocols grounded in neuromuscular therapy, somatics, and functional rehab.
+Amelia Hill (they/them) isn’t your average practitioner.
+Born with severe ADHD and raised through grit, instinct, and adaptation, they work at the intersection of neuromuscular therapy, somatics, and functional rehabilitation.

 Hazel